chromoxdor/easyfetch/README.md

 **Options via valuename:**

-The valuename needs to contain one of these phrases.
+The valuename needs to contain one of these phrases:

 * State / iState --- renders a button if beein the first value (switch plugin) - since mega-20221224
 * btnState / btnStateC --- renders a button if beein the first value (switch plugin) - before mega-20221224 (needs additional rules)